Maximilianeum (Bavarian Parliament)

 >>>>> More Information and Booking

-On foot from the city centre: From the National Theatre (between Marienplatz and Odeonsplatz) walk down Maximilianstraße (towards the Isar).
-The Maximilianeum, on the other side of the river, can be seen from far away.
-Maximilianstraße is one of the most worth seeing streets in Munich with historic buildings, noble boutiques and shops of the upper class.
-The famous Volkerkundemuseum Munich is also located in this boulevard.
+On foot from the city centre: A pleasant walk leads from the National Theatre (situated between Marienplatz and Odeonsplatz) along Maximilianstraße toward the Isar.
+The Maximilianeum on the opposite riverbank is clearly visible from a distance due to its elevated position.
+Maximilianstraße itself is one of the most elegant and architecturally impressive streets in Munich.
+Historic façades, luxury boutiques and high-end shops line the boulevard.
+The well-known Volkerkundemuseum Munich (Museum of Ethnology) is also located here.

 360 degree video Maximilianeum (Youtube)